-- There does not appear to be any cost difference between the 3 brands of gastric balloons.
+- There does not appear to be any cost difference between the two brands of gastric balloons.

 Before the Procedure

-You’ll be asked to not drink anything for 6 hours before the appointment and not eat for 12 hours before the appointment.
-It’s important to follow these guidelines as you may become nauseous after the balloon is inflated.
+You’ll be asked to not drink anything for six hours before the appointment and not eat for twelve hours before the procedure.
+It’s essential to follow these guidelines as you may become nauseous after the balloon is inflated.

-The procedure takes about 20 minutes and depending on the type of balloon you choose you may be given a mild sedative or light anesthetic.
+The procedure takes about 20 minutes.
+Depending on the type of balloon you choose, you may be given a mild sedative or light anesthetic.